Not "If" But "When"—The Ever Increasing Threat of a Data Breach in 2021

 Fourth of July Data Breach

 The latest in a recent string of high profile and wide-reaching cyber-attacks occurred over the fourth of July weekend.
-A criminal hacking enterprise known as REvil targeted information technology (IT) management companies through a ransomware attack on a Florida-based software vendor, Kaseya.
-Kaseya is as a “managed service provider,” which means it provides IT software to companies that do not have their own tech departments.
-Kaseya provides regular system updates to its customers to ensure the security of its systems.
-In this case, however, the attackers subverted the safety features and pushed malicious software that infected the customer’s systems.1 According to CNN, the attackers requested a ransom of US$70 million in exchange for the decryption key.2 The attack reportedly compromised the data of between 800 and 1,500 companies around the world, though it will likely take several more days to understand the full extent of the attack’s ramifications, given that many businesses were closed over the holiday weekend.
+A criminal hacking enterprise known as REvil launched a sophisticated cyberattack involving a Florida-based software vendor named Kaseya that impacted some of Kaseya’s customers.1 Kaseya provides software solutions for managed software providers and IT departments to enable them to remotely monitor, manage, automate, and secure all of their IT services.2 Kaseya provides regular system updates to its customers to ensure the security of its systems.
+In this case, however, the attackers took advantage of a vulnerability in Kaseya’s VSA on-premises products and pushed malicious software that infected the customer’s systems.3 According to CNN, the attackers requested a ransom of US$70 million in exchange for the decryption key.4 The attack reportedly compromised the data of between 800 and 1,500 companies around the world, though it will likely take several more days to understand the full extent of the attack’s ramifications, given that many businesses were closed over the holiday weekend.5

 Data Breach Statistics in 2021